Yummy spicy food

 Omelet with chess, and long beens

 Diet is a constant issue when travelling.
 We can’t eat the way we did at home, when we had a home.
 Also apparently our bodies are less tolerant than when we were younger.

 Then after about three weeks or so we were both done.
 The craving for familiar food took over, and it was not hard to find.
 But . . . . yes another but – unless you’re really sure about preparation it’s not smart to eat raw food.
 It’s the water it’s been washed in, or not washed in, or the unwashed hands that prepared it.
-In Tiruvannamalai we ate salad at a “western” restaurant (owned by a German woman and her Indian husband) highly recommended, great food, friends had been eating there regularly for weeks.
+In Tiruvannamalai we ate salad at a “western” restaurant, owned by a German woman and her Indian husband, that was highly recommended.
+It had great food and friends had been eating there regularly for weeks.
 We had one salad and both got sick.
 Someone that day didn’t wash the lettuce properly.
-So mostly we do without fresh fruit and raw vegetables, not just in India, but in SE Asia too.
+So mostly we do without fresh fruit and raw vegetables, not just in India, but in South East Asia too.
 It’s not that we never eat fruit, just not as often as we normally would.
-When we do we call it living dangerously :)
+When we do we call it living dangerously.

 Just this past week I’ve been sick enough that I knew I had to take a course of the broad-spectrum antibiotics we carry with us.
 Who knows what it was.
 We’ve been eating the local pineapple.
 Once I forgot and rinsed my mouth with tap water after cleaning my teeth.
 We’ve been eating baguettes with lettuce and tomato in them.
 It can be any little thing.